Via Francigena: Today

-Today some pilgrims still follow in Sigeric's ancient footsteps and travel on foot, on horseback or by bicycle on the Via Francigena, although there are far fewer pilgrims on this route than on the Way of St. James pilgrims' route to Santiago de Compostela in Spain.
-Roughly 1,200 pilgrims were estimated to have walked the Via Francigena in 2012.
-One reason for this is a lack of infrastructure and suitable support facilities.
-Affordable pilgrims' accommodation and other facilities can be hard to come by for those traveling along the route.
+Today some pilgrims still follow in Sigeric's ancient footsteps and travel on foot, on horseback or by bicycle on the Via Francigena, although there are far fewer pilgrims on this route than on the Camino de Santiago pilgrims' route to Santiago de Compostela in Spain.
+Roughly 50,000 pilgrims were estimated to have walked the Via Francigena in 2022.
 In 2011, James Saward-Anderson and Maxwell Hannah ran the entire route for Water Aid.
 They completed the route unassisted in 58 days.

 Accommodation

-Due to the scarcity of dedicated pilgrims' accommodation along the Via Francigena, pilgrims often camp out rather than staying in hotels or pensions.
-However increasingly in Italy, some monasteries and religious houses offer dedicated pilgrim's accommodation.
-These are called spedali and — like the refugios found on the Way of St. James in France and Spain — they offer cheap and simple dormitory-style accommodation.
+Due to the scarcity of dedicated pilgrims' accommodation along the Via Francigena, pilgrims often camp out rather than stay in hotels or pensions.
+However, increasingly in Italy, some monasteries and religious houses offer dedicated pilgrim accommodation.
+These are called spedali and—like the refugios found on the Camino de Santiago in Spain and France—they offer cheap and simple dormitory-style accommodation.
 Spedali accept pilgrims who bear a valid credenziale (pilgrim's passport), usually for one night only.
 Some places offer meals as well.
+In Kent, local churches often encourage pilgrims to "Champ" (camp in a church) and some of the churches along the Via Francigena have contacts on their website to allow pilgrims to arrange this.
+There is an accommodation list online which regularly updated and published by the Confraternity of Pilgrims to Rome.

 As of 2016, the old guest houses dedicated to pilgrims were not reconditioned by tourist operators, due to the lack of economic return.